 Back on Thetis I transferred 2 jerry cans of fuel to the main tank.
 We had burned a lot coming from Samos.
 I was concerned about the autopilot.
 I then repaired various odds and ends on the boat.
 I also started cooking a small pork roast I had bought in Samos.
 I cooked it in the pot with fresh lemon sauce.

 I swam and cleaned the hull from the weed accumulated in the marina.
 I also changed the Greek flag that had become tattered and torn.
-Now Thetis is looking like a proper cruising boat.
+Now Thetis was looking like a proper cruising boat.
 I then did a lot of pleasant snorkeling.
-During which I met John and Angela Slack, our neighbors from S/Y Amzer Zo.
-They invited me for a drink at 6 PM.
+During which I met John and Angela, our marina neighbors, with their S/Y. They invited me for a drink at 6 PM.

-When I went to S/Y Amzer Zo for a drink I found that John and Angela, despite their British flag, are from Melbourne, Australia.
+When I went to the neigboring S/Y for a drink I found that John and Angela, despite their French flag, are from Melbourne, Australia.
 They had bought their aluminum sailboat 5 years ago in France.
 She was custom made for a cruising couple with occasional guests.
 I had a very nice visit with them and by the time I returned to Thetis it was almost 10 PM.
 I was glad that the pot roast was already cooked.
 I made some rice to go with it.

 There was a lot of swell during the night.